werf/werf/docs/pages_en/usage/deploy/values.md

 werf render --values .helm/values-production.yaml  # or WERF_VALUES_PROD=.helm/values-production.yaml werf render
 ```

-... or by a secret parameters file of the main chart (werf only):
+... or by a secret parameter file of the main chart (werf only):

 ```yaml
 # .helm/secret-values.yaml: